WalletScrutiny/WalletScrutinyCom/_other/ageofchains.floppy.md

 > (The User) represents and warrants that Purchaser is not exchanging bitcoin (BTC) or XCP for Age of Chains Cards for the purpose of speculative investment

 Despite claims that it can also be used as a "regular Bitcoin wallet", we are filing this to *other*.
-A floppy disk is a storage medium with no secure element to protect the private keys.
-Needless to say, a floppy disk does not have a display interface nor buttons to confirm transactions with.
-It would also need a floppy drive to run.